惯性聚合 高效追踪和阅读你感兴趣的博客、新闻、科技资讯

 If you don't have the Guardian app, download it from the iOS App Store on iPhone or the Google Play store on Android by searching for 'The Guardian'.

-That may require Bowen, 30 this December, to depart, the club still owing significant funds on previous transfer business.
+That may require Bowen, 30 in December, to depart, the club still owing significant funds on previous transfer business.
 As part of Wednesday’s statement, the club announced they would reduce season ticket prices by up to 30%.

 Kretinsky’s leading role in the Nuno decision signals a change in the boardroom hierarchy.
 The Czech billionaire, who owns Sparta Prague and the Royal Mail, is lined up to increase his stake and match Sullivan’s control.
-Kretinsky and Sullivan are each poised to buy a portion of the Gold family’s 25.1% stake, left by the late co-owner David.
-It is thought relegation will affect the value of the deal, though Championship football will reduce the rental rate on the London Stadium, a reduction the city’s mayor, Sadiq Khan, estimates at £2.5m, which is to be picked up by London’s taxpayers.
+Kretinsky and Sullivan are poised to buy a portion of the Gold family’s 25.1% stake, left by the late co-owner, David.